Job title International events and project manager

-What are the most challenging things about what you do?
+What are the most challenging things about event management?

-Long days, though these come with the territory.
+Event management can be long days, though these come with the territory.
 And occasionally, politics that interfere with plans.
-Events can also mean long periods away from family and friends.
+Sports events can also mean long periods away from family and friends.
 This is particularly true when you are freelance and accept last-minute opportunities.

 What advice would you those looking to get into event management and project managing?